Find Affordable College Courses

 67% Women

 SUNY Empire State College comes in at #13 on our list of the most popular colleges offering graduate certificates in history.
 Roughly 10,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-For the 2020-2021 academic year, 3 graduate certificates were handed out to history majors at SUNY Empire.
+During the most recent year for which we have data, 3 people received their graduate certificate in history from SUNY Empire.

 #13